Cord blood & cord tissue

 Door handle vs drone: tooth extraction methods analysed

-• Dave, Richmond: “You can’t beat the good old thread tied round the tooth and then round a door handle.
+• Dave, Richmond: “You can’t beat the good old thread tied around the tooth and then round a door handle.
 It worked for me as a kid, and it worked on my young lad.
-Never fails, and it’s never not a fun game for the whole family.”
+Never fails, and it’s not a fun game for the whole family.”

 • Steve, London: “My daughter got a pound for the tooth we pulled out with my remote controlled drone.
 I, on the other hand, lost a four hundred pound drone because I was laughing so much it crashed and got run over by a car.”